SaraRo21/Pokemon/README.md

 # Pokemon
 Ash is catching Pokemons in a two-dimensional grid world with infinite houses.
 In each house, there is one pokemon.
 Can he catch them all?
 ## Getting Started
-This program runs on Eclipse IDE 2020-06 and Java SE Runtime Environment 8.
+This program runs on Eclipse IDE 2020-06, Java SE Runtime Environment 8.
 ### Instaling
 (...)
 ## Run